 A range of screening and assessment tools are available to support a comprehensive assessment in order to ensure organic causes of symptoms, alcohol or other substances are considered.
 The team will respond best to patient needs and geographical limitations, assessments can be conducted using video conferencing.
 There are guidelines and specific ECAT video conference assessment pathway documents available to support this mode of practice.

-Assessments and care planning considers the safety and needs of family/carers and any dependent children.
+Assessments and care planning consider the safety and needs of family/carers and any dependent children.
 Ages and full names of dependent children as well as alternative carers are obtained as soon as possible.
 Once assessment has been conducted, the follow up treatment plan will be coordinated in consultation with the team providing the care.

 Should admission to an inpatient or residential setting be indicated, the presentation is discussed with this teams’ medical staff.
 Documentation is completed on the CPDMR (Psychiatric Services Electronic Record) & VITRO DMR (Acute Bendigo Health Electronic Record) where required

-All interventions aim to enable recovery or maximize individual functioning and independence.
+All interventions aim to enable recovery or maximise individual functioning and independence.
 Interventions are individually tailored and responsive to the patients fluctuating and changing needs.
 Collaborative Clinical Plans can be used for patients where there is a level of complexity around their care and treatment.